|Nutritional Guidelines (per serving)|

 Preheat the oven to 400 F.

 Toss the pecans and panko together and set aside.
-In another bowl, whisk together 2 Tbsp. of the butter and the honey mustard.
+In another bowl, whisk together 2 tablespoons of the butter and the honey mustard.

 Place salmon fillets in a large baking dish, such as a 9 x 13 pan or gratin dish (compare prices).
 Season salmon with salt and pepper.
 Brush honey mustard mixture over salmon.
 Sprinkle pecan mixture on top of honey mustard mixture, patting with your fingers to help it adhere to the salmon.

-Drizzle remaining melted butter over the pecan crusted salmon.
-Bake 10-12 minutes, until the salmon flakes easily with a fork.
+Drizzle remaining melted butter over the pecan-crusted salmon.
+Bake 10 to 12 minutes, until the salmon flakes easily with a fork.

 Did You Know?